 Kelsey graduated from Cal Northern School of Law, as well as the prominent Gerry Spence’s Trial Lawyers College.
 Kelsey enjoys being in a courtroom, and will not hesitate to take a case to trial.
 Kelsey began her legal career working for the Placer County Attorney Panel as a court appointed Attorney and represented many clients in need.

 Kelsey presently serves on the Board of Directors for the Capitol City Trial Lawyers Association, acting as a voice for the California Trial Attorneys.
-She is involved with the Women in Business group of Folsom, a member of the Folsom Chamber of Commerce and the National College of DUI Defense.
+She is a member of Consumer Attorneys of California.
+She is member of the Folsom Chamber of Commerce and Trial by Woman.
 Additionally, Kelsey teaches various classes on personal injury law to chiropractors throughout the California area.

 Kelsey also volunteered for the Placer County CASA program (Court Appointed Special Advocates), CASA volunteers are appointed by judges to watch over children and advocate for their best interest.
 These children have been neglected or abused and are in the legal system.
 Kelsey has spent many years in different capacities helping children in and out of foster care feel safe and work towards permanency in their lives.